-Serious equipment damage wiil result if Breaker is submerged in water without proper modifications, equipment and training.
+CAUTION Serious equipment damage will result if Breaker is submerged in water without proper modifications, equipment and training.

-Fig 6-13 Not Underwater Ready - Modifications Are Required
+Fig 6-13 Breaker Is NOT Underwater Ready - Modifications Are Required

-Working underwater requires special preparation to avoid damaging internal components, including the piston and seals.
-Additional equipment and training is required.
+Working underwater requires special preparation, additional equipment and training.
 Further instructions should be directed to the Allied Technical Service Department.